Rwitaban-Saha/Excel-Health-Fitness-Analysis/README.md

 -  Used Excel formulas to calculate BMI, calorie intake vs burn, workout hours, weight change, and goal achievement.
 - Created charts and conditional formatting to highlight trends, gaps, and performance against fitness goals.

+## 📈 Insights Generated

+- Identified users with calorie surplus or deficit
+- Detected inconsistent workout and hydration patterns
+- Highlighted goal achievement gaps
+- Observed weight fluctuation trends

+## w
+🎯 Conclusion

+This project demonstrates the use of Excel for data cleaning, analysis, and visualization to support health monitoring and decision-making.
+It reflects real-world analytical tasks relevant to entry-level analyst and IT operations roles.